 - a.
-You can find the firmware directory in the Recovery CD shipped with the DA-682-LX computer. - b.
-Configure Windows Explorer to show hidden files (including protected operating system files).

-c.
-Copy all files in the firmware directory to the root directory of your USB disk.
+You can find the firmware directory in the Recovery CD shipped with the DA-681-LX computer. - b.
+Configure Windows Explorer to show hidden files (including protected operating system files). - c.
+Copy all files in the firmware directory to the root directory of your USB disk. - d.

-d.
 Open a DOS prompt and type M:\syslinux.exe M: to create a bootable Linux disk.
-In this example, M: is the USB Disk drive number.

-3. Set up the BIOS to Boot from a USB Disk.
+In this example, M: is the USB Disk drive number. - 3.
+Set up the BIOS to Boot from a USB Disk. - a.
+Insert the USB disk.